anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 **Configuration and management**

-Configuration operations must be tracked (sec.mon.006, sec.mon.007).
+Configuration operations must be tracked (sec.gen.015, sec.mon.006, sec.mon.007).
 Events such as system access attempts, actions with high privileges, modification of configuration must be logged and exported on the fly to a distant storage.
 The communication channel used for log collection must be protected in integrity and confidentiality and logs protected against unauthorized modification (sec.mon.004).

-Per sec.lcm.002 requirement, management protocols limiting security risks must be used such as SNMPv3, SSH v2, ICMP, NTP, syslog and TLS.
+Per sec.sys.0016 and sec.lcm.002 requirements, management protocols limiting security risks must be used such as SNMPv3, SSH v2, ICMP, NTP, syslog and TLS.
 How to secure logging is described in the following section.

 **Platform backup**